Jhgomez/sopes1/project2/README.md

 Start your servers and send traffic to them using Locust in the Locust section

 ###### Add MongoDB client
 The MongoDB Go driver needs instructions on where and how to connect to your MongoDB cluster.
 These instructions are stored in the connection string, which includes information on the hostname or IP address and port of your cluster, authentication mechanism, credentials where applicable, and other connection options.
 We can interact with the MongoDB shell in the MongoDB server with the command `mongosh`, see [here](https://www.mongodb.com/docs/manual/reference/method/) for a list of mongosh methods or just type `help` when you're inside the shell.
 For example I would first chose the db `use Course`, then `show collections` to show collections in this db, copy the name of collection you want to interact with, in this example I'll use the table called "Assignations", then `db.Assignations.find()` to display all the documents inside a collection.
 Mongo is a document-oriented database, as opposed to relational databases it stores the information in Json formats, this makes it incredibly flexible to the point it is either a pro or a con if not handled carefully.
-Here is a terms mapping from relational databases tp Mongo document-oriented data base
+Here is a terms mapping from relational databases tp Mongo document-oriented data base.
+Clear database `db.dropDatabase()`

 | Relational DB | MongoDB(Document-oriented DB) |
 | ------------- | ----------------------------- |